outcomesinsights/conceptql_spec/README.md

 The next question is: how do we actually join the two streams?
 I suppose we could translate each "type" into a "domain" and then join where l.domain = domain_concept_id_1 and l.entity_id = fact_id_1 and R.domain = domain_concept_id_2 and R.entity_id = fact_id_2 where the relationship chosen = relationship_concept_id.

 Yup, that should work.
 Phew!

+### Change First/Last to Earliest/Most Recent and change "Nth" to "Nth Earliest" and "Nth Most Recent"

+- It's a bit more clear what they do this way
+- Though people do normally say "First occurrence of" rather than "Earliest occurrence of", but I'm also not opposed to making people more explicit in their wording

+### Dates when building a cohort

+- Michelle is using functions like "max" and "min" to find the earliest/latest date in a group of dates
+- We have "first" and "last" but those operate on a whole row and so we find the first by start_date and last by end_date but then we carry forward BOTH dates for the matching row.
+    - This is not exactly replicating what Michelle is able to do
+- Is this something we want to emulate?
+- If so, I'm thinking we'll have "min/max_start/end_date" nodes that will group by person, then find min/max of the dates
+    - Actually, node needs to be min_max_date with two args: start: (min/max) and end: (min|max)
+        - If an aggregation function isn't used on both dates, results of the un-aggregated column will be arbitrary, or perhaps the query itself won't run
+    - The result is a person row with start/end date set
+    - Why group by person?
+        - If we feed in an END_DATA stream, a Death stream, and a Condition Occurrence stream, we can't compare them unless we compare at the person level

+### During optimization?

+- Is it safe to collapse overlapping start/end date ranges into a larger range?
+    - If so, here's the process for doing that: https://wiki.postgresql.org/wiki/Range_aggregation
+    - Just change "s <  max(le)" to "s <= max(le)"

+### Validations

+- I want rails-like validations in ConceptQL
+    - e.g. has_one_upstream, has_many_upstreams
+    - must_have_upstream
+    - has_no_upstream
+- Also for arguments
+    - option: icd9, required: true, allow_many: true, associated_vocabulary: 'ICD9CM'
+    - e.g. option: :start, match: '(\d+[dmy]*)*'
+- When we call annotate on a statement, if an operator fails validation we:
+    - Return 0 rows for that statement
+    - Add "errors" to the annotation for that statement
+        - Errors will be shown on the JAM

+### Other data models

+- We need to support
+    - CDMv4
+    - CDMv5
+    - OI CDM
+    - Possibly AmgenCDMv4

+### Multiple sets of things with ordering

+- High to medium to low dose of meds and detecting switch from high/med to low or high to med/low etc

+### Nth line chemo

+- Can do a "poor man's" by grabbing first of each set and then grabbing nth of that

+### concurrent with?

+- We sometimes need to make sure a patient had x and y at around the same time
+- Asymmetrical
+    - Options would be start, end like time_window

 [^AIA]: J. Allen.
 Maintaining knowledge about temporal intervals.
 Communications of the ACM (1983) vol. 26 (11) pp. 832-843